hyperledger/indy-besu/docs/design/cl-registry.md

 #### Create a new schema

 * Method: `createSchema`
-    * Description: Transaction to create a new AnonCreds Schema
+    * Description: Transaction to create a new AnonCreds Schema matching to the [specification](https://hyperledger.github.io/anoncreds-spec/#schema-publisher-publish-schema-object)
     * Parameters:
         * `identity` - Account address of schema issuer
         * `id` - KECCAK256 hash of schema id to be created
-        * `schema` - AnonCreds schema object as bytes
+        * `schema` - AnonCreds Schema object as bytes
     * Restrictions:
         * Schema id must be unique.
         * Corresponding issuer account must exist and owned by sender.